Bowling Exercise – Everything you need to know

 Which Muscles are Activated in Bowling?

-So, you are thinking of adopting bowling as an exercise activity because of how fun it is; Well, you must want to know which muscles bowling activates precisely to become better at the sport and use it for physical gains and health maintenance.
+So, you are thinking of adopting bowling as an exercise activity because of how fun it is; Well, you must know which muscles bowling activates precisely to become better at the sport and use it for physical gains and health maintenance.
 So, let us look at the muscle groups affected by bowling and how they work in bowling.

 Upper and Lower Back